 With the volume of material covered in a week, it is challenging for participants to digest the information in 4-5 days and be adequately prepared to write the exam and be successful.
 For this reason, we are encouraging participants to return to their workplaces to put into practice what they’ve learning in the course, take time to let the information digest, and to review and ask questions on concepts they find challenging.
 It is found that this approach helps participants to retain the information on a more long-term basis, and avoids the pitfalls of cramming for an exam, only to begin to forget the information once the exam is over.
 It also helps participants to successfully pass the course.

 Typically, participants are provided with their exam result within 30 days of writing the exam.
+For an ICC exam, please allow 6-8 weeks to receive your results by mail.

 The pass mark is 70 %.